Miami police chief being fired after 6 months on the job

-MIAMI (AP) — Miami officials have decided to fire the city’s new police chief after he was lambasted by city commissioners who he accused of meddling in the police department and internal affairs investigations.
+MIAMI (AP) — Miami officials have decided to fire the city’s new police chief six months into his stormy tenure, after he was lambasted by city commissioners who he accused of meddling in the police department and internal affairs investigations.

 Miami City Manager Art Noriega said in a statement Monday that he suspended Chief Art Acevedo with the intent to terminate his employment.